minakhan01/TeamComputerVision/face-recognition1/README.md

 		python save_face.py

 2. It will ask for face_id.
-Since I have already saved 3 different faces of my friends and myself, your face_id should start from 3.
+Since I have already saved 8 different faces of myself and 7 other friends, your face_id should start from 9.
 3. It will also ask for a starting image number.
 Enter it as 1.
 If you have already done this and you still want to add more images then enter this as 301.
 Then for even more 601 and so on.
 4. Now a window showing your webcam feed should appear.
 Make sure there is only one face in the frame or else the face capturing will stop.
 Also make sure that you give facial expressions during the capturing.
 After 300 images of your face are taken the window automatically stops.
-5. You can see the faces saved in the faces/ directory.
+5. You can see the faces saved in the new_faces/&lt;face_id&gt; directory.
 6. In the faces directory you will see some subfolders named as '0', '1', '2' etc. These numbers represent the face_id.
 Inside each folder you will see 300 images of the person taken from the webcam.
-7. You can add your own images that are taken from your phone or any other device inside these folders depending on your face_id.
+7. You can add your own images that are taken from your phone or any other device inside the new_faces/&lt;face_id&gt; depending on your face_id.

 ### Storing 128 facial measurements or aka embeddings in a csv file